Verification Codes via Webhook ๐Ÿ”

 Security Headers:

-• X-Cardda-Timestamp: Unix timestamp when the request was sent
+• X-Cardda-Timestamp: Unix timestamp (seconds) when the request was sent.
+Reject deliveries older than 5 minutes to prevent replay attacks.

 Your webhook must: